Bernardo-MG/development-docs/readme.md

 # Development Docs

-This is a personal programming guide, to help myself when developing a software project.
-It explains the methodologies I use and prefer, and how to use them.
+This is a personal programming guide and code base, to help myself when developing a software project.

+It explains the methodologies I use and prefer, how to use them and if possible it explains decisions I took.
+This way I can keep a knowledge base, instead of going through a process of forgetting and re-learning when retaking an old project.

+As it is just a helping tool, it does not aim to be an in-depth guide.
+It expects a certain grade of knowledge about computer science and software technologies.

 ## Building the docs